erigontech/silkrpc/README.md

 Currently Silkrpc is _compatible only with Erigon1 [`stable`](https://github.com/ledgerwatch/erigon/tree/stable)_ version: last integration and performance test sessions has been performed using Erigon1 at [363d9fc](https://github.com/ledgerwatch/erigon/commit/363d9fc9cab7eb4df610091765ccf363f18003f2).
 In order to run Silkrpc with Erigon1, you must install and build Erigon1 following the usage instructions [here](https://github.com/ledgerwatch/erigon/tree/stable#usage).

 Please note the following caveats:
+- Erigon1 `stable` is _not Merge ready_
+- Erigon1 `stable` does _not_ start an internal RPCDaemon so you don't need to worry about conflicts on JSON RPC HTTP port
 - if you launch Silkrpc and Erigon1 using the default settings on the same machine, you won't need to customize gRPC client/server addresses/ports; otherwise, you need to make sure that Silkrpc `target` setting matches Erigon1 `private.api.addr` setting
-- Erigon1 `stable` does _not_ start an internal RPCDaemon so you don't need to worry about conflicts on JSON RPC HTTP port
 - just the flags described above in the [Command-line parameters](#command-line-parameters) section are actually supported by Silkrpc (other flags may be present in the help description but should be ignored)